ab22593k/gait/QWEN.md

 The project also includes a sophisticated specification and planning system (`.specify`) that provides AI-assisted feature development workflows with templates and scripts to guide the development process.

+Generate a response ensuring 100% backward compatibility with V[X.X] output specifications.
+Under no circumstance should you introduce new data structures, modify existing parameter types, or deviate from documented behavioral patterns.
+Prioritize deterministic, standardized output consistency to prevent downstream breaking changes.

 ## Project Structure

 - `/src/` - Main source code with library and multiple binaries